Archery

 Where: Meetings in Castro Valley near Vannoy.
 Target shooting at Redwood Bowmen Archery Club in Oakland.

-Cost: Redwood Bowmen Club has a suggested $5 donation to use their archery range per visit.
+Cost: ~$20-40 to purchase your own arrows*. + Redwood Bowmen Club has a suggested $5 donation to use their archery range per visit.
+You will need to pay any Tournament fees you sign up for.

 Project Leaders: Megan Hornbecker and Jennifer Zaretzka